 IX.
 Maine DEP Proposed Regulations and Other Guidance

-- Chapter 890, Designation of PFOS as a Priority Chemical, proposal publicly noticed on April 3, 2019.
-The Department is proposing to adopt a new rule that will designate PFOS as a priority chemical and require reporting for certain product categories that contains this regulated chemical.
-The proposed rule applies to manufacturers of specified product categories that contain intentionally added amounts of PFOS, which is or was used to make clothing water repellant, among many other uses.
-Comments are being considered by the Department.
+- Chapter 890, Designation of PFOS as a Priority Chemical, proposal publicly noticed on April 3, 2019, and then changed and re-noticed on October 2, 2019.
+The Department is proposing to adopt a new rule that will designate PFOS as a priority chemical and require reporting for ten consumer product categories.
+The rule would apply to the manufacturer or distributor of products within the product categories that contain intentionally added amounts of PFOS.
+A public hearing will be held on January 23, 2020, at 9:00 a.m.
+The public comment period is open until February 3, 2020, at 5 p.m.

 - Maine DEP Bureau of Remediation and Waste Management, Division of Technical Services Memorandum, To: Carla Hopkins, Environmental Specialist IV, cc: David Burns, Acting Bureau Director, From: Kelly Perkins, Chemist 3, Date: March 26, 2019, Re: Per- And Polyfluoroalkyl Substances (PFAS) Laboratory Recommendations.
 Suggests items for discussion with laboratories before analysis of samples.

-X. New Legislation - An Act to Protect the Environment and Public Health by Further Reducing Toxic Chemicals in Packaging
+X. Recent Legislation - An Act to Protect the Environment and Public Health by Further Reducing Toxic Chemicals in Packaging

 Approved by Governor Mills on June 13, 2019, this Act amends the 1989 Reduction of Toxics in Packaging law, which applied to four metals in all packaging or packaging components.
 The amendments expand the law to reach phthalates, PFAS, and additional "chemicals of concern" in food packages.
 The law now includes specific bans, and authorizes additional DEP rulemakings that may lead to bans or other requirements, giving the department FDA-like authority.
 See 38 M.R.S. § 1731 et seq., amended by P.L.
 2019, c.
 277.